 Interestingly, it is easy to see, using the perturbative expansion that this formula is in accordance with the formula \eqref{6pp}.
 Indeed, from \eqref{eta1},

 canceling all the $\bar{g}\bar{m}^2$ terms at the leading order.
 Then, from equations \eqref{deriv2}, \eqref{pi3dyn} and from the flow equation \eqref{florence}, it is easy to get an explicit relation, fixing $\eta$ for a given value of the pair $(\bar{m}^2,\bar{g})$ along the flow.
-This relation takes the form:
+After some algebraic manipulations this relation takes the form:

 where: